frederic-perez/AmE-dictionary/data/dictionary.md

 __get in(to) (someone's) pants__ _idiom_ _vulgar_ _slang_ To have sex with someone.
 (Usually said of the intention or expectation.)
 __get in(to) hot water__ _idiom_ To provoke or incite anger, hostility, or punishment against oneself; to cause or encounter trouble or difficulty, especially that which will result in punishment or reprisal.
 __get looks__ _v_ :two::hammer:
-__get me started__ _Don't get me started!_
+__get me started__ _Don’t get me started!_
 __get off on (something)__
 __get off__ _I always get off the bus a stop early on the way to work._
 __get on someone's nerves__ _idiom_ To annoy someone a lot.
 __get on your nerves__ _idiom_ To annoy someone a lot.
 __get one's act together__ _idiom_ :two: (get one's shit together, get it all together) Start to behave more appropriately or effectively; get organized.
-For example, _Once Joe gets his act together he'll get a raise_, or _You'd better get it all together before the boss comes back._ The variant using _shit_ is considered vulgar.
+For example, _Once Joe gets his act together he'll get a raise_, or _You’d better get it all together before the boss comes back._ The variant using _shit_ is considered vulgar.
 Galvanize oneself into organizing one's affairs effectively.
 __get out of Dodge__ _idiom_ To leave, especially to leave a difficult or dangerous environment with all possible haste.
 __get out of here__
 __get out of town__ _idiom_